AmmarShaikh456/SunTzuChatbot/README.md

 ## Description

 This repo is for the  SunTzu chatbot which I created during the ALPS Summer Workshop at UTD.
+I used a template from Proffesor Gupta's Concierge bot and developed this.

+## Who is Sun Tzu?

+Sun Tzu is a military startegists/general

 ## Requirement